One of the sites that traders should be wary of is Bitcoin Loophole.

 At first, things may seem to be going well.
 You may even make money — so it seems.

 The truth is, your broker will be in constant contact with you, urging you to make trades all the time.
 These talks will continue, even at weird hours.
-They may call early in the morning or in the middle of the night, utilizing call centers to keep the calls up at all hours of the day.
+They may call early in the morning or in the middle of the night, utilizing call centres to keep the calls up at all hours of the day.

 At this point, it’s tough to get them off your case.
 They will continue changing the number they call from, so blocking is of no use.
 They will keep pressuring you to make bigger and bigger investments.